 All ground floor.
 Two bedrooms: 1 x king size double with en suite shower, basin and WC, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Open living area with kitchen, dining area and sitting area and woodburner.

-Gas central heating, woodburner.
-Electric oven. gas hob, microwave, fridge/freezer, dishwasher, washing machine, tumble dryer, TV with freeview, DVD, WiFi.
+Gas central heating.
+Electric oven. gas hob, microwave, fridge/freezer, dishwasher, washing machine, tumble dryer, TV with freeview, DVD, fibre optic broadband.
 Fuel and power inc in rent.
 Bed linen and towels inc in rent.
 Cot and highchair.
 Off road parking for 1 car.
 Terrace with table and chairs and private hot tub.
 Two well behaved dogs welcome.
 Sorry, no smoking.
 Shop 4 miles, restaurant/pub 5 mins walk.
 Note: Due to the rural location of the lodge TV and WIFI can be intermittent.
 Note: Check-in time is 4pm, check-out 10am.
 Note: Due to elevated terrace next to lake and due to other lakes on-site, children need to be supervised at all times.
-Note: The starter pack for the fire is for first night is provided end of September to end of March.
-Note: Due to the rural nature of the property the TV signal and WiFi can be intermittent.

 Lanreath is a village in South East Cornwall, five miles west of Looe.
 Lanreath is rural in character with a local shop and Post Office as well as a parish church.
 There are a number of ghost stories associated with Lanreath.
 The fishing town of Looe is an easy drive away, with a beautiful beach and the Looe music festival, you don't have to camp and and you can dine on fresh seafood by the waters edge.